farmerbriantee/AgOpenGPS/README.md

 # AgOpenGPS

+***** This is Alpha software.
+It has a few bugs and are being worked on.
+Check back for newer versions

 Ag Precision Mapping and Section Control Software

 This software reads NMEA strings for the purpose of recording and mapping position information